 Not a lot of information about debugging is available in the documentation.

-Can use a lot of memory (several GBs).
+Can use a lot of memory (several GBs), especially when dealing with large projects.

 Con Can sometimes become very slow, freeze, and become unresponsive